Coronavirus - Looking after your mental health

 These feelings are reasonable and expected.
 You may have to learn to cope with new and changing situations.
 Be aware that it may take time to adjust to necessary changes – it is important to take things at your own pace and be kind to yourself.

 Here are some tips and advice on how we can keep on top of our mental wellbeing and cope during times of uncertainty.
 Share these with friends and family to look after yourself and those you care about.

 1) Connect with others.
 Maintaining healthy relationships with people we trust is important.
 Talking about how we are feeling can be really helpful.
-Stay connected via email, social media, video calling, telephone and social distanced walks.
+Stay connected via email, social media, video calling and telephone.
 If you haven’t got anyone to talk to or you are struggling, you can call emotional support lines like the NHS volunteer service who provide a ‘check in and chat’ service call 0808 196 3646 or one of the helplines listed under useful contacts section.